awsdocs/amazon-ec2-user-guide/doc_source/Using_Tags.md

 You can apply tag\-based resource\-level permissions in your IAM policies to the Amazon EC2 API actions that support tagging on creation to implement granular control over the users and groups that can tag resources on creation\.
 Your resources are properly secured from creation—tags are applied immediately to your resources, therefore any tag\-based resource\-level permissions controlling the use of resources are immediately effective\.
 Your resources can be tracked and reported on more accurately\.
 You can enforce the use of tagging on new resources, and control which tag keys and values are set on your resources\.

 You can also apply resource\-level permissions to the `CreateTags` and `DeleteTags` Amazon EC2 API actions in your IAM policies to control which tag keys and values are set on your existing resources\.
-For more information, see [Example: Tagging resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.
+For more information, see [Example: Tag resources](ExamplePolicies_EC2.md#iam-example-taggingresources)\.

 For more information about tagging your resources for billing, see [Using Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.